 The tasks that you have a ‘Work in Progress’ (WIP) will depend on your team’s capacity.
 In this section, you should set your maximum number of WIPs you can have in each column at each time.

-5 project planning templates to help you write a flawless project plan
+5 project planning templates to help you write a good project plan

-These tools by monday.com are a lifesaver when it comes to visualizing each section.
-Try these 5 project plan templates to make your project planning process a little more straightforward.
+monday.com templates can be lifesavers when it comes to visualizing each section of your project plan, and they make it easy to get started.
+Try these 5 project plan templates to kickstart your project planning process.

 Using this highly visual template by monday.com, you can structure your subprojects by set time periods and allocate accountable personnel to each phase.

 Prioritize each project and add a timeline to show when deliverables are expected.